Service Descriptions

 Specialized Mental Health Counseling

-Specialized mental health services for persons with developmental disabilities are services provided to maximize the reduction of mental illness and restoration to the best possible functional level.
+Specialized Mental Health Counseling provides mental health services that focus on the unique treatment of psychiatric disorders and rehabilitation for impairments for individuals with developmental disabilities and mental illness and restoration to the best possible functional level.

 Speech Therapy